publications

 2024

-@article{2024-Biagiola-EMSE, author = {Biagiola, Matteo and Stocco, Andrea and Riccio, Vincenzo and Tonella, Paolo}, title = {Two is Better Than One: Digital Siblings to Improve Autonomous Driving Testing}, journal = {Empirical Software Engineering}, publisher = {Springer}, year = {2024}, }
+@article{2024-Biagiola-EMSE, author = {Biagiola, Matteo and Stocco, Andrea and Riccio, Vincenzo and Tonella, Paolo}, title = {Two is Better Than One: Digital Siblings to Improve Autonomous Driving Testing}, journal = {Empirical Software Engineering}, publisher = {Springer}, year = {2024}, note = {[Invited Journal-first track at ICSE 2025]}, }

 2023